lizmorgan12/WomenConnect/WomenConnect.md

 ---

 ### Talent Acquisition
-Your recruiting partners play a significant role in identifying potential attendees for your event and nurturing this pool of talent with the goal of creating a long-term pipeline for hiring.
-In addition, recruiting will also play a critical role in answering questions related to job opportunities and cultivating a community for future events and hiring.
+Your recruiting partners play a significant role in identifying potential attendees for your event.
+Recruiters will also own the responsibility of nurturing this pool of talent with the goal of creating community and a long-term pipeline for hiring.

 #### Research
 Recruiting responsibilities are to identify potential attendees for your event program via the following sources:
 - LinkedIn